Pamodi1022/Lumi/README.md

-# Lumi - Your AI Companion for a Healthier Mind!
+# Lumi - Your AI Companion for a Healthier Mind

 ![Lumi Logo](Frontend/assets/robot.png)